StanfordMSL/msl_quad/docs/source/quickstart/index.rst

 .. important::
     Make sure you complete the following check list *before every flight*.
-Most of the checks are automated by the controller on startup, but that is no
+Most of the checks are automated by the controller on startup, but that is no substitute for good ol human caution

 Hardware
 ----------